huiying888/Insight/README.md

 - [License](#license)

 ---
-## Problem Statement: AI-Powered Tools for Growth
+## Problem Statement: AI-Driven Automation for Business Growth
 Many SMEs and online sellers face the challenge of:
 - Fragmented sales data spread across multiple platforms.
 - Manual reporting that is time-consuming and error-prone.